 Because eye-catching could mean two things.
 The positive side is you are showing an attractive photo.
 The negative side is creating an eyesore or something that will make your viewer frown.

-If you follow this rule, you are sure to create eye-pleasing photos because you are putting your photo elements on its proper perspective and creating a one or two focal points where the viewers should concentrate.
+If you follow this rule, you are sure to create eye-pleasing photos because you are putting your photo elements in their proper perspective and creating one or two focal points where the viewers should concentrate.

 2. Targeting the Eye Focus